 Do I have to file a Company Tax Return?

-If your company is active for all or part of its corporation tax accounting period, you must prepare a Company Tax Return for HMRC and deliver it no later than 12 months after the end of the accounting period, regardless of whether it makes any taxable profit in that time.
+If your company is ‘active’ for all or part of its Corporation Tax accounting period, you must prepare a Company Tax Return (form CT600) and annual accounts for HMRC.
+These must be delivered no later than 12 months after the end of the accounting period, even if you make a loss or have no Corporation Tax to pay.

-Your company’s accounting period will begin on the day it starts trading and thus becomes active for corporation tax, which may or may not be the day it is incorporated at Companies House.
+Your company’s accounting period will begin on the day that it becomes active for Corporation tax, which may or may not be the day that it is incorporated at Companies House.
 Each accounting period will run for a maximum period of 12 months, ending on the accounting reference date (ARD) of your annual accounts.

-If your company has been dormant from the date of incorporation or for the entire duration of its most recent corporation tax accounting period, you do not have to deliver a Company Tax Return.
+If your company has been dormant from the date of incorporation or for the entire duration of its most recent Corporation Tax accounting period, you will not have to deliver a Company Tax Return or accounts to HMRC.

-Corporation tax accounting periods will usually be 12 months long and correspond with the financial year in the annual accounts.
-Accounting periods can be shorter than 12 months but they cannot be longer than 12 months.
+Corporation Tax accounting periods are usually 12 months’ long and correspond with the financial year in the annual accounts.
+Accounting periods can be shorter than 12 months, but they cannot be longer than 12 months.

-You will be required to pay any tax liabilities arising from business activities carried out during each accounting period.
-You must record all financial actives and transactions in your company’s accounting records, which you will use to prepare a Company Tax Return and work out how much tax it has to pay.
+You will be required to pay tax liabilities arising from any business activities carried out during each accounting period.
+You must record all financial activities and transactions in your company’s accounting records, which you will use to prepare a Company Tax Return and work out how much tax you need to pay.

-- The company will, therefore, have two accounting periods for corporation tax and be required to file two Company Tax Returns.
-One tax return will cover a 12-month period from 1st May 2016 to 30th April 2017.
-The second tax return will cover the additional month from 1st – 31st May 2017.
+- The company will, therefore, have two accounting periods for Corporation Tax and be required to file two Company Tax Returns.
+One tax return will cover a 12-month period from 1st May 2020 to 30th April 2021.
+The second tax return will cover the additional month from 1st – 31st May 2021.

-- Thereafter, its accounting period should align with the financial year in the annual accounts, which will run from 1st June 2017 to the ARD (31st May 2018).
-The company will then file just one Tax Return for the 12-month period in the annual accounts.
+- Thereafter, the company’s accounting period should align with the financial year in the annual accounts, which will run from 1st June 2021 to the ARD (31st May 2022).
+The company will then file just one tax return for the 12-month period in the annual accounts.

-No, they do not have to pay any corporation tax, provided they have been dormant from the date of incorporation or for the entire duration of their most recent accounting period.
+Dormant companies do not have to pay any Corporation Tax, provided they have been dormant from the date of incorporation or for the entire duration of their most recent accounting period.
 If a dormant company receives or spends any money, or becomes involved in any kind of business activity, it will cease to be dormant.

 How and when to file Company Tax Returns

-The person submitting the return (usually a director or an appointed accountant) must include a declaration that it is correct and complete to the best of their knowledge.
+The person submitting the return (usually a director or an appointed accountant or tax advisor) must include a declaration that all information is correct and has been completed to the best of their knowledge.

 Late filing of Company Tax Return

-Penalties for the late payment of corporation tax are determined by the amount of outstanding tax – this is referred to as the ‘potential lost revenue’ or ‘PLR’, which varies from 30% to 100% of the unpaid tax liability.
-However, HMRC will take into consideration any ‘reasonable excuse’ a company may have.
+Penalties for the late payment of Corporation Tax are determined by the amount of outstanding tax.
+This is referred to as the ‘potential lost revenue’ or ‘PLR’, which varies from 30% to 100% of the unpaid tax liability.
+However, HMRC will take into consideration any ‘reasonable excuse’ that a company may have.